 Along with increased optimism, craft maltsters’ confidence in their ability to sustain their businesses was notably high.
 A hefty 78% stated they were extremely confident and the remaining 22% somewhat confident their malthouses will still be in business at the end of the year.

-Visit CMG’s Coronavirus Resource Center to learn more about our response to COVID-19 and to find resources on relief efforts and coping during the pandemic.
+Visit the Guild’s Coronavirus Resource Center to learn more about our response to COVID-19 and to find resources on relief efforts and coping during the pandemic.